OWOX/BigQuery-integrations/mysql/README.md

 # Google BigQuery Integration with MySQL - servers

-This documantation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/blob/master/mysql/README_RU.md).
+This documentation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/blob/master/mysql/README_RU.md).

 ## About this script